jaredly/unison.rs/Readme.md

 An experimental runtime for unison code, written in rust, compiled to wasm for use in the browser.

+## Usage:

+- download the release binary
+- run it! doesn't matter where.

 ## "Counter" interactive web example:

 - in ucm, run `pull https://github.com/jaredly/unison-web-example .app_test`